-Given the importance of the headline, one might assume that in general headlines are well crafted and serious thought is given to them.
+Given the importance of the headline, one might assume that in general headlines are well crafted, and serious thought is behind them.
 Wrong.
 Across the vastness of the internet, time and time again we come up against poorly constructed headlines, that inspire very little in the way of clicks.

 So what do we need to do?

 Be Honest.
 Never, ever create headlines with clickbait in mind.
 Your headlines have to be genuine, or you risk seriously aggravating and alienating your audience.
-It’s also important to summarise what’s in the content.
-Let your headlines offer the reader a short insight into what they can expect to read about in the following content.
-The headline has to make sense as a standalone sentence, otherwise, people won’t click.
+It’s also essential to summarise what’s in the content.
+Let your headlines offer the reader a short insight into what they can expect to read.
+The headline has to make sense as a standalone sentence; otherwise, people won’t click.
 Strip away any ambiguity and focus on clarity when you write your headlines.
-If readers have to think too much, they’ll be gone.
+If readers have to overthink, they’ll be gone.

-There are relevant words you can add to headlines that won’t be construed as clickbait.
+There are relevant words you can add to headlines that won’t be considered as clickbait.
 Adverbs are a good move.
-Headlines that state who, what, where, when, how provide clarity and are therefore favoured by those browsing online.
-In particular, headlines that include the adverbs why and how perform well.
+Headlines that state who, what, where, when, how to provide clarity and are therefore favoured by those browsing online.
+In particular, headlines that include the adverbs why and how to perform well.
 The flatter the headline the better.
-Flatness is what you should aim for; simple statements which are effective.
-Adjectives will help you, but this is dependant on the subject matter.
-Defining youth as exciting and dynamic and old age as wise and learned in headlines, has been known to achieve high click rates.
-For example. “ The young defender showed great energy under the tutelage of veteran teammates”
+Flatness is what you should aim for; simple statements which are useful.